mdjahidhasan009/SQL/select.md

    Orders o ON o.customerId = c.Id
 ```

-## Selecting speciﬁed number of records
+# Selecting specified number of records
-The SQL 2008 standard deﬁnes the `FETCH FIRST` clause to limit the number of records returned.
+The SQL 2008 standard defines the `FETCH FIRST` clause to limit the number of records returned.
 ```sql
 SELECT Id, ProductName, UnitPrice, Package
 FROM Product